A high-frequency homogenization approach near the Dirac points in bubbly honeycomb crystals: Bloch eigenfunctions near Dirac points

-\begin{remark} Equation \eqnref{eq:S_exp} differs from Lemma 4.4 of \cite{homogenization} by the $\epsilon$-order term $\Scal_1$ and the factor $e^{-i\epsilon \tilde \alpha\cdot y}$.
+\begin{remark} Equation \eqnref{eq:S_exp} differs from \cite[Lemma 4.4]{homogenization} by the $\epsilon$-order term $\Scal_1$ and the factor $e^{-\iu\epsilon \tilde \alpha\cdot y}$, which, in general, do not cancel.
 This is due to small miscalculations in \cite{homogenization}.
-As seen in the final step of above proof, $\Scal_1$ cancels and will not affect the final theorem.
-Moreover, as in Remark \ref{rmk:xi}, $y$ varies on the small scale.
-In the homogenization setting defined in Section \ref{sec:hom}, the factor $e^{-i\epsilon \tilde \alpha\cdot y}$ will only contribute to the higher orders in the expansions, and will also not affect the final theorem. \end{remark}
+Nevertheless, under the homogenization setting defined in Section \ref{sec:hom} and \cite[Section 5]{homogenization}, these factors only contributes to the higher orders in the expansions, and does not affect the final theorems.
+Therefore, despite the miscalculations in \cite{homogenization}, the main result, \cite[Theorem 5.4]{homogenization} is still correct. \end{remark}